 Okroshka is often made with rye kvass, a grain-based fermented beverage popular in Russia.
 This version, however, uses milk kefir which is less common, but still traditional.

-Okroshka is like a cold vegetable soup.
-You will recognize many of the ingredients from the American potato salad.
+Okroshka is like a cold vegetable soup very similar to the American potato salad.
 With potatoes, scallions, radish, and a creamy dressing it might even pass as “potato salad soup”!

 Serve this cold soup on a hot day for a light and cooling meal that is full of nourishment.

 - 1 small bunch radishes, cut in half and thinly sliced

 - 1 small cucumber, peeled and cut into small dice

 - 4 hard-boiled large eggs, cut into small dice